halfer/spiderling-utils/README.md

 Status
 ---

 This library is presently an **early alpha**, which I am using in a couple of personal projects.
 It is subject to change, but if anyone wishes to use it as it stands, I have tagged some releases.

-I wonder whether, if developers already have their test class inheritance trees set up already, whether the `TestCase` class would be better as a trait.
+Version 0.2 is presently the last release, which hardwires a version of `openbuildings/phpunit-spiderling` that is incompatible with PHPUnit 6.
+However this is resolved in the master branch, which has a much wider allowance of PHPUnit versions.
+If anyone is interested in a new release, file an issue and I'll get it done.

 To-do items
 ---